NotLimey/notlimey/README.md

 # Hi, I'm Martin 👋🏼👨🏻‍💻

-I'm a 17 year old software engineer from Norway.
+I'm a 17 year old programmer from Norway.
 Currently im going to Hamar Cathedralschool, in Informationtechnology second year.
 In my spare time i am running my own company [Limeyfy](https://limeyfy.com), where i design, code and host websites for small to medium size businesses.

 I'm really passionate about coding and programming.
 I love working with react and typescript in front-end.
 And when it comes to back-end i love using .Net core.